This is a story of a fascinating nursing home case.

-- Why falls and fall-related injuries are a common liability concern in nursing homes
+- Why falls and fall-related injuries are a common liability concern in long term care

 Related Product: Hot Spots in Nursing Home Litigation

-- Do you want to sharpen your skills in understanding nursing home litigation and liability issues?
+- Do you want to sharpen your skills in understanding long term care litigation and liability issues?

-- Are you a legal nurse consultant who has not worked in a nursing home, but yet needs to assist attorneys with nursing home litigation?
+- Are you a legal nurse consultant who has not worked in long term care, but yet needs to assist attorneys with nursing home litigation?

 - Are you a nursing home expert witness who wants to broaden your knowledge?